Note: This page describes the ECS Fargate integration. For EKS Fargate, see the documentation for Datadog’s EKS Fargate integration.

 Datadog’s default CloudWatch crawler polls metrics once every 10 minutes.
 If you need a faster crawl schedule, contact Datadog support for availability.
 Note: There are cost increases involved on the AWS side as CloudWatch bills for API calls.

-Whenever a Fargate task runs, Fluent Bit sends the container logs to your Datadog monitoring with information about all of the containers managed by your Fargate tasks.
+Whenever a Fargate task runs, Fluent Bit sends the container logs to Datadog with information about all of the containers managed by your Fargate tasks.
 You can see the raw logs on the Log Explorer page, build monitors for the logs, and use the Live Container view.

 For more information about using the awslogs log driver in your task definitions to send container logs to CloudWatch Logs, see Using the awslogs Log Driver.
 This driver collects logs generated by the container and sends them to CloudWatch directly.